 dsGreen is a less toxic alternative to Ethidium bromide.
-The dsGreen dye is a highly sensitive stain used for the visualization of dsDNA in agarose and polyacrylamide gels.
+The dsGreen dye is a highly sensitive stain used for visualizing dsDNA in agarose and polyacrylamide gels.

-dsGreen has a number of advantages compared to routinely used Ethidium bromide:
+dsGreen has several advantages compared to the routinely used Ethidium bromide:

 ✔ 25-fold more sensitive for dsDNA and 50-fold for RNA detection

-Among others, Gel Imaging Systems supplied by Bio-Rad are suitable for the visualization of gels stained with dsGreen.
+Among others, Gel Imaging Systems supplied by Bio-Rad are suitable for visualizing gels stained with dsGreen.
 The image of the gel stained with dsGreen should be taken using

 · the XcitaBlue Conversion Screen for Gel Doc™ XR+ System